sazonovanton/SirChatalot/README.md

 * The bot can work with files.
 If file was not processed or `Files.DeleteAfterProcessing` is set to `False` in the `./data/.config` file (see *Configuration*), the file will be stored in `./data/files` directory.
 The files are not encrypted and can be accessed by anyone with access to the server.
 * If message is flagged by the Moderation API, it will not be sent to the OpenAI's API, but it will be stored in `./data/moderation.txt` file for manual review.
 The file is not encrypted and can be accessed by anyone with access to the server.
 * Use this bot at your own risk.
 I am not responsible for any damage caused by this bot.
+* Functionalty for calculating cost of usage is not working for images for now, so you should pay attenion to that.

 ## License
 This project is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 See the `LICENSE` file for more details.